Rozera-xalil/PageIndex_Vs_HybridRAG_2-2-1/README.md

 - Contains **chapters and sections**
 - Represents real-world **technical documentation**

-👉 This is exactly where Classic RAG struggles
+👉 This is exactly where Hybrid RAG struggles
 👉 And where PageIndex shines

 ---